PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

 Option              | Description
 --------------------|--------------------
-inport              | (non-TCP non-UDP) I2P local destination port to listen to; an unsigned 16-bit integer.
-What port at local destination server tunnel listens to.
-Same as *port* by default accesslist          | list of comma-separated of b32 address (without .b32.i2p) allowed to connect.
-Everybody is allowed by default gzip                | turns internal compression off if set to false. true by default signaturetype       | means signature type for new keys.
-0 - DSA, 1- ECDSA-P256, 7 -EDDSA, 11 -RedDSA.
-7 by default cryptotype          | crypto type for new keys.
+host                | IP address of server (on this address i2pd will send data from I2P) port                | Port of server tunnel. inport              | (non-TCP non-UDP) I2P local destination port to listen to; an unsigned 16-bit integer.
+What port at local destination server tunnel listens to (default: same as *port*) accesslist          | List of comma-separated of b32 address (without .b32.i2p) allowed to connect.
+Everybody is allowed by default gzip                | Turns internal compression off if set to false. (default: false) signaturetype       | Signature type for new keys. (default: 7) cryptotype          | Crypto type for new keys.
 Experimental.
-Should be always 0 enableuniquelocal   | if true, connection to local address will look like 127.x.x.x where x.x.x is first 3 bytes of incoming connection peer's ident hash. true by default address             | IP address of an interface tunnel is connected to *host* from.
-Usually not used
+Should be always 0 enableuniquelocal   | If true, connection to local address will look like 127.x.x.x where x.x.x is first 3 bytes of incoming connection peer's ident hash. (default: true) address             | IP address of an interface tunnel is connected to *host* from.
+Usually not used keys                | Keys for destination.
+When same for several tunnels, will be using same destination for every tunnel.

 Server/http tunnels
 -------------------